nagyist/foto/README.md

 The raw rspectra are stored in a table called, output.
 The normalized values are located in noutput.
 The results of the principal component ordination is stored in the pcfit variable.
 A final classification image is stored in a rasterBrick called RGB.

-A visualization of the textural ordination is provided at the end of the function run.
+A visualization of the textural ordination is provided at the end of the function run, but is optional (can be disabled).

+## Partitioned normalization

+Partiotioned normalization as described in [Barbier et al. 2010](http://doi.wiley.com/10.1111/j.1466-8238.2009.00493.x) is not provided but easily accomplished once all images are processed.
+I refer to this paper for the appropriate routines.
+If you have no access to this work due to paywall restrictions please email me or the original author for a copy.